Azure-Samples/ms-identity-docs-code-swift/src/msalexample-ios-macos/README.md

 ## Run the application

-iOS

-Select any iOS simulator and then press :arrow_forward:
+Select My Mac or any iOS simulator and then press :arrow_forward:

-macOS

-Select My Mac and then press :arrow_forward:

 The appliction will open allowing you to click the **Sign In** button to use the authentication flow.